Mike O'Meara Show

-The Mike O'Meara Show is a daily podcast available through their website or iTunes.
-The show is hosted by Mike O'Meara and includes Robb Spewak and Oscar Santana.
+The Mike O'Meara Show is a daily podcast available through its website or iTunes.
+The show is hosted by Mike O'Meara and includes Robb Spewak.
 The Mike O'Meara Bonus Show is available every Friday to VIP members through their website or by purchasing them through iTunes.
 The show is also streamed via video through their website, TMOS phone app or YouTube.

 Format

 The show focuses on current events, politics, pop culture, sports and the lives of the members of the show.
 The context of the material is discussed in a humorous manner.
 The daily podcast is broadcast-friendly, whereas the Bonus Show is uncensored.
-The podcasts are approximately 80 minutes long; 60 minutes are used to discuss various topics, ten minutes for current events (known as News You May Not Need), and the last ten minutes feature Robb's Magic Audio Vault.
+The podcasts are approximately 80 minutes long; 60 minutes are used to discuss various topics, ten minutes for current events (currently known as "The Roundtable"), and the last ten minutes feature Robb's presentation of audio and video clips (currently known as "The Flip Side", due to Robb flipping his car in 2023).